The d-separation criterion in Categorical Probability: Deciding causal compatibility with d -separation

-\begin{example} The following examples constitute the basic components of ''classical`` $d$-separation and illustrate the simplicity of categorical $d$-separation.
+\begin{example} The following examples constitute the basic components of ``classical'' $d$-separation\footnote{See~\cite{JaZa17} for an account of chains, forks and colliders featuring both numerical examples and a categorical formalism.} and illustrate the simplicity of categorical $d$-separation.
 In all cases, the unlabeled boxes denote distinct generators, i.e.~distinct boxes in the generating hypergraph $\Sigma$. \begin{enumerate}[label=(\roman*)] \item Fork: consider the morphism

-Then $Z$ $d$-separates $X$ from $Y$, since
+Then $Z$ $d$-separates $X$ from $Y$ since

 has disconnected $X$ and $Y$. \item Chain: consider the morphism